OpenWebAdvocacy/website/src/posts/the-digital-markets-act-is-in-force-what-happens-now.md

 > The gatekeeper shall allow and technically enable end users to easily change default settings on the operating system, virtual assistant and web browser of the gatekeeper that direct or steer end users to products or services provided by the gatekeeper.
 That includes prompting end users, at the moment of the end users’ first use of an online search engine, virtual assistant or web browser of the gatekeeper listed in the designation decision pursuant to Article 3(9), to choose, from a list of the main available service providers, the online search engine, virtual assistant or web browser to which the operating system of the gatekeeper directs or steers users by default, and the online search engine to which the virtual assistant and the web browser of the gatekeeper directs or steers users by default.
 > </br><cite>[Digital Markets Act - Article 6(3)](https://eur-lex.europa.eu/legal-content/EN/TXT/?toc=OJ%3AL%3A2022%3A265%3ATOC&uri=uriserv%3AOJ.L_.2022.265.01.0001.01.ENG)</cite>

 This article mandates browser and search engine choice screens in the EU.
-Mozilla [recently did a study](https://research.mozilla.org/files/2023/09/Can-browser-choice-screens-be-effective_-Mozilla-experiment-report.pdf) that showed a well designed choice screen could cause significant changes in market share, specifically Firefox could increase its market share from to 20%.
+Mozilla [recently did a study](https://research.mozilla.org/files/2023/09/Can-browser-choice-screens-be-effective_-Mozilla-experiment-report.pdf) that showed a well designed choice screen could cause significant changes in market share, specifically Firefox could increase its market share to 20%.

 ### Article 6(4)